tazhussein/DotNetOnAWS/Readme.md

 To deploy the applications onto AWS from your local machine run the following commands from the windows CLI once the AWS CLI and CDK is installed.

 - Open the windows command prompt
-- navigate to the root directory of the project where the cdk.json file is located
+- Navigate to the root directory of the project where the cdk.json file is located
-- run the following commands
+- Run the following commands

   ```
 	cdk list